Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 1.png" width="600">

-If the OSoS key is released before the One-Shot Term, but a keycode is tapped in between, it behaves like a regular modifier.
+If the OSoS key is released before the One Shot Term, but a keycode is tapped in between, it behaves like a regular modifier.

 <img src="png/OSoS 3.png" width="600">

-If the OSoS key is released before the One-Shot Term without another key having been pressed in between, then it behaves as a one‑shot key for the next keypress.
+If the OSoS key is released before the One Shot Term without another key having been pressed in between, then the modifier or the layer remains active until the next keypress, after which it’s deactivated.

 <img src="png/OSoS 4.png" width="600">

-If the One-Shot Term is not defined, the Tapping Term is applied by default.
+If the One Shot Term is not defined, the Tapping Term is applied by default.
 For more granular control, you can add the following to your `config.h`:
 ```c
 #define OS_STEROIDS_TERM_PER_KEY
 ```

-You can then add the following function to your `keymap.c` to customize the one-shot term for each key:
+You can then add the following function to your `keymap.c` to customize the One Shot Term for each key:
 ```c
 uint16_t get_oneshot_on_steroids_term(uint16_t keycode, keyrecord_t *record) {
     switch (keycode) {